Jordan Pusateri Burroughs, Co-Director

 Jordan spent the first 15 years of her career as a wildlife outreach specialist in the Department of Fisheries and Wildlife at MSU.
 In 2009, she was named the Boone and Crockett Club Wildlife Extension Specialist where her passion for working with partners to bridge the science-policy interface and empower individuals to make informed decisions regarding conservation issues was brought to life.
 Her resume touts a wealth of experience in designing and facilitating collaborative stakeholder engagement efforts and developing innovative educational programs.
 A self-proclaimed foodie and adult-onset hunter-gatherer, Jordan pioneered efforts that embraced the locavore and sustainable eating/living trends in order to build awareness and strengthen social support for hunting and conservation.

 Jordan received her M.S. in Fisheries and Wildlife from Michigan State University and her B.S. in Fisheries and Wildlife from University of Missouri-Columbia.
 She is a fellow of the Natural Resources Leadership Project (2006), National Conservation Leadership Institute (2010) and LEAD-21 (2014).
-She spent the first quarter of her life living in Missouri and now calls Michigan home.
+She was born and raised in St. Louis, Missouri and now calls Michigan home.
 Jordan loves spending time outdoors – hunting, fishing, gathering, grilling, hiking, kayaking – with her husband, son, daughter, and rambunctious black lab, Ripley.

 Ritchie H. Harrison, Co-Director

-Prior to joining the Michigan State University Extension, Ritchie was the community planner for the Detroit RiverFront Conservancy where he led extensive planning and development efforts targeting the Detroit Riverfront.
+Prior to joining Michigan State University Extension, Ritchie was the community planner for the Detroit Riverfront Conservancy where he led extensive planning and development efforts targeting the Detroit Riverfront.
 His work demonstrates successful achievements of collaboration, diverse civic participation, and engagement.

 Ritchie has also completed the Larson Center for Leadership Program through the Michigan Urban Land Use Institute and the Detroit Revitalization Fellows Program at Wayne State University.
 He is an avid runner and enjoys spending time with his family.